|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Most of the system maintenance is non-nuclear in nature and is related to the heat transport system, steam turbines, condensers, cooling towers, electricity generators, cooling water pumps and other non-nuclear electrical and mechanical equipment.

 Normally the FNR can operate for months with minimal maintenance attention.
-The reactor power can be remotely adjusted by changing the flow rate setpoints of the electromagnetic secondary sodium pumps.
-If something in a heat transport circuit fails the simple solution is to turn that heat transport circuit off and drain it to its dump tanks until such time as a competent maintenance person can attend to the problem.
-There is enough equipment redundancy that the FNR NPP can continue safe operation with some heat transport circuits and some turbogenerators out of service.
+The reactor power can be remotely adjusted by changing the mixed NaK temperature setpoints of the three way diverting valves.
+If anything in a heat transport circuit fails the simple solution is to turn that heat transport circuit off and drain its fluids to its dump tanks until such time as competent maintenance personnel can attend to the problem.
+There is sufficient equipment redundancy to permit the FNR NPP to continue operation with some heat transport circuits and some turbogenerators out of service.

-The primary liquid sodium pool operates at atmospheric pressure with argon as a cover gas.
+The primary liquid sodium pool operates at atmospheric pressure with argon cover gas.
 Unlike water cooled reactors there is nothing to blow up.
-The main concern is fire prevention by keeping both air and water out of the reactor space.
+It will passively remain at its setpoint temperature.
+The main concern is fire prevention by keeping both air and water out of the reactor pool space.

 |Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|